FineUploader/fine-uploader/readme.md

 contribute to those that have worked so hard to provide you with this solution at a very modest price, you can certainly make use of the source code posted in the Github repo.
 The project is, after all, open-source.

+**Q**: In IE, when my server returns its response to an upload request, I see a "Save As..." dialog box on the client.
+What am I doing wrong?
+**A**: Your server's response content-type MUST be "text/plain".
+IE does not handle the "application/json" mime-type.
+You have probably read advice from others that claim "text/html" is also safe.
+This is not always true.
+You will run into problems with a content-type of "text/html" if your JSON response contains HTML.

 **Q:** I like FineUploader mode, but I don't want to allow my users to utilize the drag & drop feature.
 How can I do this?
 **A:** Set the `disableDefaultDropzone` property of the `dragAndDrop` option to `true`.